fdraeger/eChessBoard/README.md

     >?
 LC Element: how small can you get?
     >
     >?
 LC Element: ferrit core?
 Y/N?
+    >
+    >How clearly can we separate/distinct resonance frequencies?
+We need 12 frequencies clearly distinguishable.

 1. POC: Reading Coil, Detection & ADC
     >? do we need an amp after the coil?